talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     String batchId = "batchId_example"; // String | Filter results by batches of coupons
     String usable = "usable_example"; // String | - `true`: only coupons where `usageCounter < usageLimit` will be returned. - `false`: only coupons where `usageCounter >= usageLimit` will be returned.
     Integer referralId = 56; // Integer | Filter the results by matching them with the ID of a referral.
 This filter shows the coupons created by redeeming a referral code.
-    String recipientIntegrationId = "recipientIntegrationId_example"; // String | Filter results by match with a profile id specified in the coupon's `RecipientIntegrationId` field.
+    String recipientIntegrationId = "recipientIntegrationId_example"; // String | Filter results by match with a profile ID specified in the coupon's `RecipientIntegrationId` field.
     Boolean exactMatch = false; // Boolean | Filter results to an exact case-insensitive matching against the coupon code try {
       apiInstance.deleteCoupons(applicationId, campaignId, value, createdBefore, createdAfter, startsAfter, startsBefore, expiresAfter, expiresBefore, valid, batchId, usable, referralId, recipientIntegrationId, exactMatch);